fabkury/ndc_map/README.md

 If ATC level 5 is requested, the script will additionally scrape each code's Administration Route, Defined Daily Dose (DDD), and Note (if any) from the official ATC index at https://whocc.no/atc_ddd_index/.

 It is also possible to request:
-- just the generic active ingredients of the NDC, which is independent of drug classification systems,
+- the generic active ingredients of the NDC, which are independent of drug classification systems,
+- whether the NDC is a brand name or a generic,
+- the strength of the drug product (as an unstructured text string),
 - the SNOMED CT (Clinical Terms) code corresponding to the NDC,
 - the MESH Pharmacological Actions code corresponding to the NDC.